tournepivoine/shinpokered-fr/README.md

 - Cannot perform the 99-stack glitch anymore
 - Fixed an offset bug with the lucky game corner machine
 - Victory music won't play if a wild 'mon faints but the player has no 'mons remaining; it's a blackout
+- Fixed screen tearing in battle when player or 'mon slides off the screen

 #Bugfixes: